 Ursodeoxycholic acid (UDCA).
 Also known as ursodiol (Actigall, Urso), UDCA is a bile acid that helps move bile through your liver.
-Although UDCA doesn't cure primary biliary cirrhosis, it may prolong life if started early in the disease and is commonly considered the first line of therapy.
+UDCA doesn't cure primary biliary cirrhosis, but it may prolong life if started early in the disease and is commonly considered the first line of therapy.

 Liver transplant.
 When treatments no longer control primary biliary cirrhosis and the liver begins to fail, a liver transplant may help prolong life.
 A liver transplant is a procedure to remove your diseased liver and replace it with a healthy liver from a donor.
 Most donated livers come from people who have died.
 But in some cases, it may be possible to remove a portion of a liver from a living donor.

 Treating the symptoms

 Your doctor may recommend treatments to control the signs and symptoms of primary biliary cirrhosis to make you more comfortable.
 Treatments may help control the most common symptoms.